-A. The amendment of an approved plat shall be done in accordance with the provisions of this Code; provided, however, that submittals utilized in the original application may be utilized for the amendment where appropriate.

-B. All lot owners in the subdivision or PUD must sign on the amended plat approving said amendment.
+- A. The amendment of an approved plat shall be done in accordance with the provisions of this Code; provided, however, that submittals utilized in the original application may be utilized for the amendment where appropriate. - B. All lot owners in the subdivision or planned unit development must sign on the amended plat approving said amendment, except when lot owners are combining adjacent subdivision lots to their existing lot, then only the signatures of the affected lot owners are required.